 3. The Department of Defense (DOD).
 A number of activities fall under the Department of Defense.
 Chief among these is the SCICEX Program of the Department of the Navy.
 The 109th Airlift Wing of the New York Air National Guard provides LC-130 support for both Arctic and Antarctic research operations.
-In addition, DOD is conducting a program entitled Arctic Military Environmental Cooperation (AMEC) jointly with the Norwegian and Russian ministries of defense.
 The Commission encourages the Department of Defense to continue to provide support for Arctic research and environmental studies and to communicate with the Commission on any new programs

-Global climate changes poses new challenges for defense agencies.
+Global climate change poses new challenges for defense agencies.
 Changes in the Arctic are occurring sooner and faster than elsewhere.
 In addition, the water-ice boundary which characterizes many Arctic environments creates the need for systems and facilities which can operate in environments where ice is a frequent and even a constant obstacle.
 These environmental challenges require new thinking by defense planners.
 The Commission recommends that the Department of Defense support workshops and other studies focused on climate change and the consequent changes in the battle space environment.

 A. Department of the Navy.
-The level of interest in Arctic research at the Office of Naval Research is uncomfortably low.
-Recent developments, however, suggest that changes in the climate of the Arctic may result in new roles and missions for the Navy in the Arctic.
+The level of interest in Arctic research at the Office of Naval Research (ONR) is extremely low.
+IN 2002 ONR cancelled its High Latitude Dynamics Program and no longer has a focus for Arctic research.
+Recent developments, however, suggest that changes in the climate of the Arctic may result in new requirements roles and missions for the Navy in the Arctic (See Commission Special Report 02-1).
 The Commission believes that these changes in the Arctic environment require an increase in research levels in the Arctic in order to maintain the national security in the region.
 The knowledge base created and maintained by research in the region may be of vital national interest in the future, particularly as access to the Arctic Ocean improves; a fact made likely through the observed thinning and retreat of Arctic sea ice.
 Rapid environmental changes in the region dictate mission changes, and thus, suggest that research efforts based on Navy needs should be substantially increased.
-The emergence of the Department of Homeland Security cannot help but increase concerns for the area.